 When friction knots are properly tied, dressed and set using either the Rope Wrench or Hitch Hiker, they perform adequately with minimal sit-back.
 A friction cord under load and heavy use will wear out, causing it to lose integrity, mainly due to heat build-up and friction.
 Friction knots are not recommend solely for use as a primary repelling device on SRT, unless it’s being integrated into one of these two devices.

-While many commercial grade friction cords are heat rated for climbing, heat damage can occur, usually due to improper use or by causing excessive friction.
-This is known as “scorching” and it wears out a friction cord.
-If this occurs, by hand-massaging the cord and if needed, by rubbing it back and forth against tree bark, it is possible to scrape off the excess material caused by scorched rough spots or damaged areas on the cord, but eventually it will wear out.
+While many commercial grade friction cords are heat rated for climbing, excessive friction may cause scorching on the cord itself.
+Hand-massaging the cord and if needed, by rubbing it back and forth against tree bark, it is possible to scrape off the excess material caused by scorched rough spots or damaged areas on the cord, but eventually it will wear out.

 The Unicenderis a compact, fully self-contained and mid-line attachable ascending and descending device.
 It works well on both SRT and DRT climbing systems.
 There’s a slight transitional bump or jerkiness that happens when transitioning to and from ascent to decent, but getting used to that is easy.
 Wrapping the rope around the Uni on descent is strongly advised, rather than pinching the two outside arms together with your hand and holding on for dear life.
 The later option is dangerous under any condition and should be avoided.

-Using the Unicenderon a daily basis and/or based on the demand placed upon it, over time it may tend to wear out quicker than other similar products, creating the potential for it to slip on the rope.
-For about $200, versus the $300+ replacement cost, I’ve heard you can get the device restored and refurbished, but for daily production work, many production-climbers prefer the Rope Runner or the Rope Wrench for it’s consistency and durability, but for someone like myself who climbs for recreation maybe once a week, the Unicenderis a top contender and offers a lot of bang for the buck.
+Using the Unicenderon a daily basis and/or based on the high friction demand placed upon it, over time it may tend to wear out quicker than other similar products, creating the potential for it to slip on the rope.
+For about $200, versus the $300+ replacement cost, you can get the device restored and refurbished through Rock Exotica, but for daily production work, many production-climbers prefer the Rope Runner’s or the Rope Wrench’s manageability, consistency and durability.
+For someone like myself who climbs for recreation maybe once a week, the Unicenderis a top contender and offers a lot of bang for the buck.

 Friction and heat build-up can scorch and even melt a climbing line, especially if a climber isn’t being attentive enough to their gear when descending on any repelling device.
-A scuba-diver is subject to embolisms when ascending too quickly, whereas a climber who is depending on a friction knot and or descending device can not only wear out the device and/or friction cord quicker, but may also overheat the device and possibly damage the climbing line itself.
+A scuba-diver is subject to embolisms when ascending too quickly, whereas a descending climber depending on a friction knot and or mechanical device may overheat and melt a polyester climbing line when rappelling too quickly for long durations.

-Richard Mumford has designed a Uni accessory to mitigate friction, known as the Drum and it looks like it makes things a lot better for Uni users because of the way it helps improve both friction-management, reduces wear and tear and provides for an easy lock off.
-Quantities of this add-on accessory are limited.
-They are made and sold by Richard Mumford, who demonstrates its installation and use in the following video.
+Richard Mumford at ClimbingInnovations.com has designed a Uni accessory to mitigate friction, known as the Drumand it looks like it makes things a lot better for Uni users because of the way it helps improve both friction-management, reduces wear and tear and provides for an easy lock off.
+Richard demonstrates its installation and use in the following video.